 After getting more details on my maternal grandmother Rose Kanae’s branches, I was able to see exactly all of the foreign men who married Hawaiian women in her line.

 1) Oliver Holmes, (later Hawaiianized to Oliva Homa) an American who arrived on the island of O’ahu in the Sandwich Isles on October 8, 1793 on board the Margaret, who was in service of the chief Kalanikupule.
-After Kalanikupule’s death in the Battle of Nu’uanu, Holmes married Mahi, the daughter of the high chief of Ko’olau3 whose name was Kalaniulumoku4.
-Some history books refer to Oliver as Oliva Homa and mention 1793 as his date of arrival while Ka Nupepa Kuokoa mentioned 1792.
+After Kalanikupule’s death in the Battle of Nu’uanu, Holmes married Mahi, the daughter of the high chief of Ko’olau5 whose name was Kalaniulumokuikekai6.
 After Kalanikupule was defeated by King Kamehameha, along with Mahi’s father Kalaniulumokuikekai, Oliver and others were taken by Kamehameha and became advisors for the King.
 In 1810 after King Kamehameha united all the islands, Oliver became the 3rd Governor of O’ahu.
 Governor Homa, as he was called, remained in Honolulu and had one son and five daughters.
 One of the daughters – Hannah Holmes married Captain William Heath Davis Sr, and their son William Heath Davis, Jr. ended up in California in San Francisco and was also one of the original founders of New Town San Diego7.
 Oliver’s other daughter Polly married Captain Isaiah Lewis and it was said that she traveled with him to the northwest coast.
 Oliver had three other daughters, all of whom married captains of ships coming into the Hawaiian islands.

 2) Captain Isaiah Lewis, an American and son-in-law of Oliver Holmes.
 He commanded the Panther, and acquired sandalwood in Hawaii and sold it in Canton, China.
 He married Polly Holmes, the daughter of Oliver Holmes & Mahi.